bendory/conway-hebrew-calendar/README.md

 1. On p.
 3, when calculating the date of Rosh Hashannah, _truncate_, don't round.
-This seems to contradict the paper which states that Sept 29.5 --> Sept 30, but author David Slusky told me to round and empirical evidence is that rounding works.
+This seems to contradict the paper which states that Sept 29.5 --> Sept 30, but author David Slusky told me to truncate and empirical evidence is that truncating works.
 1. On p.
 3, when calculating `SHE`, use `4` in the tens digit if the _outgoing_ year was a leap year.